ropensci/roweb3/archetypes/md/index.md

 author:
   - Author Name1
   - Author Name2
+editor:
+  - Editor Name1
+# Delete the translator line below if this post is not a translation
+translator:
+  - Translator Name1
+# Delete the interviewee line below if this post is not a interview
+interviewee:
+  - Interviewee Name1
 # Set the date below to the publication date of your post
 date: 2020-03-10
 # Minimal tags for a post about a community-contributed package